List of United States women's national soccer team hat-tricks

 The United States women's national soccer team played their first international soccer match on August 18, 1985, losing to Italy 1–0 at the 1985 Mundialito.
-Since that first match, 28 U.S. international players have scored a hat-trick (three goals or more in a game).
+Since that first match, 29 U.S. international players have scored a hat-trick (three goals or more in a game).
 The first player to accomplish the feat was Carin Jennings, who had three goals against Japan on June 1, 1988.
-Nine players have scored five goals in a game: Michelle Akers, Brandi Chastain, Crystal Dunn, Sydney Leroux, Carli Lloyd, Tiffany Milbrett, Alex Morgan, Amy Rodriguez, and Abby Wambach.
+Nine players have scored five goals in a game: Michelle Akers, Brandi Chastain, Crystal Dunn, Sydney Leroux, Carli Lloyd, Tiffeny Milbrett, Alex Morgan, Amy Rodriguez, and Abby Wambach.
 Four-goal performances have been achieved by seven players; Wambach and Mia Hamm each did so twice.
 Multiple American players scored three goals or more in the same match on June 2, 2000, against Canada (Milbrett and Cindy Parlow); September 8, 2002, against Scotland (Hamm and Wambach); January 20, 2012, against the Dominican Republic (Rodriguez and Heather O'Reilly; and December 18, 2014, against Argentina (Lloyd and Christen Press).

 The record for the most international hat-tricks by a U.S. women's national team player is 10, by Hamm; she scored three goals in a match eight times, along with her two four-goal games.
 Lloyd has nine hat-tricks; her ninth came in a 9–0 win against Paraguay on September 17, 2021, which was her five-goal performance.
 Parlow and Wambach each had eight hat-tricks.
 Along with one four-goal match, Parlow scored three goals on seven occasions.
 Wambach had three-goal efforts in five games, in addition to her three matches with four or five goals.
 Akers follows with seven hat-tricks, while Morgan has six.
 Milbrett and Press each have four hat-tricks.
-The most recent U.S. women's national team hat-trick was recorded by Sophia Smith, who had three goals in a 9–1 win against Uzbekistan on April 9, 2022.
+The most recent U.S. women's national team hat-trick was recorded by Emma Sears, who had three goals in a 6–0 win against New Zealand on October 29, 2025.